Using Fiber Optics to Extend Your Ethernet Network Beyond Copper's Limits

 Of course, fiber optic has disadvantages otherwise everyone would be using it:

-- Bulk unterminated fiber optic cable is difficult and costly to terminate properly
+- If you don't buy pre-terminated fiber optic cabling, bulk unterminated fiber optic cable is difficult and costly to terminate properly

 - Fiber optic cannot support PoE, so fiber has much less utility in situations where the remote device must have data and power from the same cable